cogdog/dailyblank/README.md

 	[dailyleaders type="contributors"]

+#### Top Dailies Shortcode
+New code was added (May 23, 2016) to add to each daily meta data that records (and updates) the number of responses and views for each one.
+And with that, a new shortcode that you can use to display the most "popular" ones (most responses and/or most views) in a page or a widget.
+See the Debug Page hacks below for a method to back fill existing items for sites that existed before this featured was added

+List the 10 dailies that have the most responses

+	[topdaily]

+or specify the number you would like to list

+	[topdaily number="20"]

+Suppress the display of the count

+	[topdaily showcount="0"]

+Suppress the display of the date of each

+	[topdaily showdate="0"]

+List the ones that have the most views (and also add the parameters above):

+	[topdaily type="visits"]

 #### Automatic Tweeting With dlvr.it
 The site does NOT automatically tweet new Daily Blanks.
 Numerous plugins offer a capability to autotweet new posts; this is not built into the site.